 Abstract

-For linguistically and culturally diverse students, supportive, respectful teacher-student interactions are essential for a positive learning environment.
-The case highlighted in this article comes from a larger study that examined the teaching practices and perspectives of four secondary teachers of immigrant-origin students of generation 1.0, 1.5, and 2.0.
-This article briefly explores methodological foundations that shape the case of one of the teachers of the aforementioned study.
-Mr. Sparks, a veteran Social Science teacher at Dreamers High.
-I describe the practices and perspectives that inform Mr. Sparks’ approach to teaching critical literacy and how such pedagogical approach made way for students to voice their connections to critical sociopolitical issues.
+Supportive, respectful teacher-student interactions are essential to a positive learning environment for linguistically and culturally diverse students.
+In this article, I focus on one case from a larger study that examined the teaching practices and perspectives of four secondary teachers of immigrant-origin students of generation 1.0, 1.5, and 2.0.
+In this article, I explore methodological foundations that shape the case of Mr. Sparks, a veteran Social Science teacher at Dreamers High.
+I describe the practices and perspectives that inform Mr. Sparks’ pedagogical approach to teaching critical literacy and the ways in which it facilitated students’ ability to articulate their connections to critical sociopolitical issues.

-Using case study and critical discourse data analysis, as methodological tools, this study demonstrates that teacher perspectives of students inform the practices by which immigrant-origin students are engaged in critical literacy.
-This research highlights the importance of inclusion of student voices in curriculum design and the ways in which teachers exercise such voices to craft critical literacy units centered on advancing equity and justice beyond the ELA classroom.
-The analysis found that a moral ethic of cariño emerges at the intersection of the teacher's practices and perspectives, demonstrating the critical role that teachers play in honoring students' lived experiences.
+Using case study and critical discourse data analysis, this study’s findings highlight how one teacher's perspectives of students shaped immigrant-origin students’ critical literacy practices; the importance of including student voices in curriculum design; and how one teacher crafted critical literacy units centered on advancing equity and justice beyond the ELA classroom.
+My data analysis revealed that a moral ethic of cariño emerges at the intersection of the teacher's practices and perspectives, demonstrating the critical role that teachers play in honoring students' lived experiences.

 Keywords: Teacher Practices, Teacher Perspectives, Immigrant-origin students, Critical Literacy, Student Voice